antonfilka/cake-store/README.md

 - for forms using library "React hook form"
 - for api using library "RTK Query"
 - for validation using library "yup"
-- for components markup use Material-UI
+- for components markup use styled components
 - group and sort css properties in the following order
   - Positioning
   - Box model